Congenital protein C or S deficiency

 Laboratory tests will be done to check for proteins C and S.

-Blood-thinning drugs (heparin and warfarin) are used to treat and prevent blood clots.
+Blood-thinning drugs are used to treat and prevent blood clots.

-The outcome is usually good with treatment, but symptoms may return.
+The outcome is usually good with treatment, but symptoms may return, especially if blood-thinning agents are stopped.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.